Ada-Developers-Academy/core-about-ada/about-ada/values.md

 3. We are an authentic community of learners with a growth mindset.

-4. We take accountability for our work as individuals, because we are part of a team that supports and can count on each other.
+4. We take accountability for our work as individuals because we are part of a team that supports and can count on each other.

 5. We take ownership of our work: we admit to our mistakes, take responsibility for creating solutions, and consider the impact on staff and students when we make decisions.